Nizam35/UiPathResource/README.md

         workbook.Save(in_HtmlFilePath, options)

-	// Insert above Excel Sheet Data in to Custom Html Template used while using Sedn Outlook Mail Message Activity Dim 	BankingDetailsHtml As String
+	 'Insert above Excel Sheet Data in to Custom Html Template used while using Sedn Outlook Mail Message Activity Dim 	BankingDetailsHtml As String
 		Dim 	SuccessfulTemplateHtml As String